piko-framework/piko-framework.github.io/docs/requests.md

 ## Dynamic routes

-As the correspondance between URIs and routes works like the preg_replace function, it's possible to generate routes.
+As the correspondence between URIs and routes works like the preg_replace function, it's possible to generate routes.

 This example show how to generate the entire route from the URI: